-The park offers cell phone tours at both the Magnolia Plantation and Oakland Plantation.
+The park offers cell phone self-guided tours at both the Magnolia Plantation and Oakland Plantation.

 The Cane River Creole NHP Junior Ranger Program is a great way to learn more about the park.
 When visiting the park you can pick up the Junior Ranger booklet at the Oakland Plantation Store.

 Always carry the 10 essentials for outdoor survival when exploring.

 There are no specified hiking trails designated in the park.
 You will want to plan to walk around the park grounds and on the tours.